guyleonard/orchard/README.md

 # Prerequisites

-There are quite a few programs and other prerequisites you will need to have installed in your path.
+There are quite a few programs and other prerequisites you will need to have installed in your *environment path*, i.e. you will need to be able to call a program from the commandline without specifying the directory to run it from.

 ## Perl Modules